kitcheehong/OpenCV-android-sdk/readme.txt

 hello , every body ,this is my first push something to git.

-Create a new branch is quick.
+Create a new branch is quick And Sample.